ShadeCloak/ADORA/README.md

 </div>

 ADORA (Advantage Dynamics via Online Rollout Adaptation) is a reinforcement learning (RL) framework designed to dynamically adjust advantage values during training based on the model's rollout distribution.
 By simple yet effective experiments, it significantly improves long Chain-of-Thought (CoT) reasoning and reflective capabilities in Large Language Models (LLMs) and Vision-Language Models (VLMs).
-Notably, in the Logic-RL framework, our ADORA implementation achieved 40 AMC with only 100 training steps (surpassing the baseline of 39 AMC) while maintaining comparable AIME performance at 8.
-For VLMs, using only 2K samples from the Geometry3K dataset and starting from Qwen2.5-VL-7B-Instruct, we achieved 73.5% accuracy on MathVista, with consistent response-length progression, setting a new state-of-the-art for the multimodal implementation of [DeepSeek-R1-Zero](https://github.com/deepseek-ai/DeepSeek-R1).
+Notably, in the Logic-RL framework, our ADORA implementation in the Logic-RL framework achieves 40 AMC with only 100 training steps compared to the original paper's 39 AMC with 1200 steps, while maintaining comparable AIME performance at 8.
+For VLMs, using only 2K samples from the Geometry3K dataset and starting from Qwen2.5-VL-7B-Instruct, we achieved 73.5% accuracy on MathVista, with consistent response-length progression, setting a new state-of-the-art for the multimodal implementation of DeepSeek-R1-Zero.

 ## News